 Abnormal redness of the skin due to weather, climate, or air quality.

-Skin that is pitted, depressed, or raised from past breakouts or skin damage.
+Skin that is red or discolored from past breakouts or skin damage.

 Brown spots or uneven skin texture often concentrated on the nose or upper cheek area.